-Not much has changed in the looks department and the wearable continues the design tradition of the GTH series.
+Not much has changed in the looks department as far as GTH 2.
+The wearable continues the design tradition of the GTH series.
 It comes with a lightweight build and a square form-factor.

 An area of improvement is the display.
 It now measures 1.72 inches and packs a resolution of 356 x 400.
 That’s about a 10% increase in size on the predecessor versions.
 There’s a metal frame around the edges and the screen is further protected by a 2.5D curved tempered glass plate.